bigsky77/margie-website/_pages/about.md

 Margie's research centers on the intersection of literature, cinema, and societal views on poverty.
 Her dissertation, “The Mystery of Misery: Middle-Class Representations of Poverty, 1885-1915,” explores the evolution of middle-class masculinity in realist literature and silent film.

-In 2022, Margie was awarded the prestigious Bilinski Fellowship for outstanding research and exceptional contributions to the humanities.
+In 2022, Margie was awarded her PhD alongside the prestigious Bilinski Fellowship for outstanding research and exceptional contributions to the humanities.